aranair/aranair.github.io/source/posts/2017-03-10-tuning-my-apache-spark-cluster-on-aws-emr.html.markdown

 *This directly affects how many executors that can be deployed per instance and also affects the memory available for each task, and consequently for each shuffle operation.*

-**Note**: In the example above, 4 executors of 4 cores each will run on each instance of `r3.8xlarge`.

 ### Task / Partition Size

-Another critical configuration is the task size; it is something that I think should be considered carefully because the task *will slow down* by quite a bit if it starts to spill to disk.
+Another critical configuration is the task size; it is something that I think should be considered carefully because the task **will slow down** by quite a bit if it starts to spill to disk.

 Initially, I just set the `default_parallelism` in Spark and expected the system to automatically handle the rest, and was surprised to see some stages spilling to disk causing the cluster to slow down.